 4. If the project is eligible, the investor proceeds with the investment and forwards the proof of the transfer document to GEPAC, plus other documents required to prove the investment (such as identifying the investor who transferred the funds, its representant when applicable, the declaration from the beneficiary entity, the transfer of money from a foreign bank account to a Portuguese bank account, etc.).

-Who are we and how can we help you?
+Who are we, and how can we help you?

-With offices worldwide and an experienced, hands-on team, get in touch today to see how we can understand your objectives and help you move towards becoming a global citizen.
+With offices worldwide and an experienced, hands-on team, get in touch today to see how we can understand your objectives and help you have a successful Golden Visa application.

 How can I find eligible artistic or cultural activities for Portugal's Golden Visa program?